 The Renewable Energy Directive (2009/28/EC) defines gross final energy consumption as the energy commodities delivered for energy purposes to final consumers (industry, transport, households, services, agriculture, forestry and fisheries), including the consumption of electricity and heat by the energy branch for electricity and heat production, and including losses of electricity and heat in transmission and distribution.

-Figure 1 shows consumption of energy from renewable sources (including only certified biofuels complying with the Renewable Energy Directive (RED) sustainability criteria) as a proportion of gross final energy consumption, the indicative RED trajectory towards the 2020 target, the indicative 2020 target and the 2030 target.
+Figure 1 shows consumption of energy from renewable sources (including only certified biofuels complying with the Renewable Energy Directive (RED) sustainability criteria) as a proportion of gross final energy consumption, the indicative 2020 target, the current2030 target and the updated 2030 target proposed in the “Fit for 55” package.
 It should be noted that the official 2020 targets refer to the EU-27 plus the United Kingdom and to individual Member States.
 The same target 20% target has been used for the EU-27 in this indicator.

 Figure 2 shows the consumption of energy from renewable sources as a proportion of gross final energy consumption by country.
 It illustrates the progress made by the EU, its Member States and other EEA member countries with respect to their binding renewable energy targets for 2020.